boostrjs/boostr/README.md

 Note that the TCP ports used for each service are randomly set.
 It ensures that you will not encounter port conflicts while working on several apps simultaneously.

-## Basic Commands
+## Global Commands

-Note that all commands accept some [global options](#global-options), and a few commands accept some specific options.
+Note that all the global commands accept some [global options](#global-options), and a few accept some specific options.

 ### `boostr initialize <template> [options]`